seinecle/DataStorm2015/public_html/keynote.md

 (live url: http://neoformix.com/2012/DataVisFieldSubGroups.html)

 ###3.
 A tight knit group across the US and Europe.
-I identify Santiago Ortiz, Jerome Cukier, Jer Thorp, Gregor Aisch, Jan Willem Tulp, Lynn Cherny, Nathan Yau from Flowing Data, Kim Rees from Pseriscopic, Moritz Stefaner, with a couple of established academics like Enrico Bertini and Jon Schwabish, and in relation with teams at the Guardian and the NYT, and Andy Kirk at VisualisingData as an evangelist and instructor.
+I identify Santiago Ortiz, Jerome Cukier, Jer Thorp, Gregor Aisch, Jan Willem Tulp, Lynn Cherny, Nathan Yau from Flowing Data, Kim Rees from Periscopic, Moritz Stefaner, with a couple of established academics like Enrico Bertini and Jon Schwabish, and in relation with teams at the Guardian and the NYT, and Andy Kirk at VisualisingData as an evangelist and instructor.
+They were particularly active in spreading news about dataviz and sharing their critical insights which contributed shaping boundaries for the field.
+This is a personal and of course biaised observation, a systematic investigation reveals a different picture:
 <p align="center"><img src="img/formatted/dataviz group.jpg"/></p>
 (live url: http://neoformix.com/2012/DataVisField1000_Group2.pdf)

-From there on, #dataviz can be described by a couple of emblematic projects:
+###4.
+A couple of emblematic projects
 - OECD Better Life Index by Moritz Stefaner et al: not infovis, not infographics, just dataviz: simplicity, interaction, access to the data.
 <p align="center"><img src="img/formatted/oecd better life index.jpg"/></p>
 (live url: http://www.oecdbetterlifeindex.org/)